 Angel Island State Park offers one of the best ways to see San Francisco.

 Work up a sweat and learn some fascinating history on a hike to the United States Immigration Station.
-The hike is slightly strenuous and includes 114 trail stairs beginning and ending in Ayala Cove.
+The hike is slightly strenuous and includes 144 trail stairs beginning and ending in Ayala Cove.
 Once at the site of the United States Immigration Station, hikers can tour the grounds and outdoor interpretive displays, as well as visit the USIS museum to see the restored detention areas and Chinese poetry engraved on the walls.
 Hike participants eat lunch at the beach and then head back to the cove.
-Hike distance is approximately 3 miles.
+Hike distance is approximately two (2) miles roundtrip.

 North Ridge Trail.